Kotlin/kotlinx-knit/README.md

 and `knit.package` must specify the package name for the example files.
 The directory is usually marked as or located inside the project's test sources and gets compiled when the project is built.
-This way, `knit` tool helps to ensure that all the code in the documentation is syntactically correct (can be compiled without errors).
+This way, `knit` tool helps to ensure that all the code in the documentation is syntactically correct and compiler without errors.

 In the markdown file knit collects together all the `kotlin` sources in the markdown that are surrounded by a triple backticks like this: